JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 Notice in particular the jarring distortions along a diagonal of each square face of this cube (this happens to be the diagonal along which each square is partitioned into two triangles).
-Now, I am not pretending that what I hacked together is a faithful representation of how the PlayStation does all its rendering in any way, shape, or form.
-That being said, the fundamental reason why my renderer exhibits this warp/wobble of the texture during the cube rotation is the same as why this phenomenon appeared on the console.
+Now, I am not pretending that what I hacked together is a faithful representation of how the PlayStation does all its rendering, or that that wobble can be attributed to a single factor.
+That being said, I did strive to emulate what is the most important reason for that particular behaviour, so I'll expose this here.

 Should you want to see a more faithful example of PlayStation graphics, do yourself a favour, and watch a walkthrough of [some classic](https://www.youtube.com/watch?v=sbKBbTqTeT8), or better yet,